 Being armed with the right questions is vital in understanding your current / potential advisor’s motivation and whether or not they are going to work in your best interests.
 Any reputable advisor would be delighted to answer these type of questions for you and most will be impressed that you asked.
-Pick two or three and next time you speak to your retirement / investment representative, try em out.
+Choose two or three, and next time you speak to your retirement / investment representative, try em out.
 You’ll be surprised.

 Questions about Advisor’s company:

 - Will you act as a fiduciary in our relationship?
-Will you sign a fiduciary oath?

 - Will you or an associate of yours work with me?